 Inter VLAN Routing Tutorial.

-In an earlier tutorial for VLAN, we grabbed the basic concepts about it.
-We have learned the basics of VLAN, its advantages, and disadvantages along with an introduction to inter-VLAN routing.
-In this tutorial, we will learn in detail about how routing works between VLANs.
+In another tutorial for VLAN, we grabbed its basic concepts.
+We have learned the basics of VLAN, its advantages and disadvantages, and an introduction to inter-VLAN routing.
+In this tutorial, we will learn in detail how routing works between VLANs.

-The restriction applies at the data link layer level of the switch, each port is tagged with a VLAN Id.
-So the switch does not monitor the logical layer 3 address.
+The restriction applies at the data link layer level of the switch, and each port is tagged with a VLAN Id.
+So the switch does not inspect the logical layer three address in a received packet.

-If a frame is received on a port, it can leave from the ports that have the same incoming VLAN Id.
-But in real life at some point in time, there would be a need to communicate with outer machines too, those are outside of VLAN.
-This brings the need for Inter Vlan routing.
-For example, the HR department may require to access the server of the technical department for the job requirements.
+If a frame is received on a port, it can only leave from the ports having the same VLAN Id as the receiver port.
+But in real life, at some point in time, there would be a need to communicate with outer machines, too, those are outside of the current VLAN.

 How to set up an Inter Vlan Routing?